Rnd-Guy/livesplit-autosplitters/README.md

 # livesplit-autosplitters
-Autosplitters for livesplit for games i decide to run
+Autosplitters for livesplit for games I decide to run

+More detailed instructions in each folder